skivdal/veridash/README.md

 #### Installing dependencies

 Navigate to the `frontend/` directory.
-Executing `npm install` should grab all required dependencies.
+Executing `pnpm install` should grab all required dependencies.

-If you want to add an additional dependency in the future: `npm install -S [package-name]`.
+If you want to add an additional dependency in the future: `pnpm add [package-name]`.
-Remembering the `-S` is important as this saves the dependency in `package.json` for other people to install later.

 #### Running Next

-In the frontend directory: `npm run dev`.
+In the frontend directory: `pnpm run dev`.
 This starts a development server, that will automatically reload the page on file changes.
 The page should be accessible on [localhost:3000](http://localhost:3000)